shawashish/BigDataSolutions/PythonAssignment.md

 ```

 Q26.
 What is a string?
 How can we declare string in Python?
+A26.
+String is one of the data types in python which can store variables.
+String can be declared using single quotes or double quotes.

 Q27.
 How can we access the string using its index?
+A27.
+String can be accessed using [] by providing the index number in the brackets.

 Q28.
 Write a code to get the desired output of the following
 ```